 - 1 ¼ cup sugar

-Separate the egg yolks and whip them until the mixture is very smooth (though not frothy, so you don’t have to overdo it.)
+- Separate the egg yolks and whip them until the mixture is very smooth, but not frothy–don’t overdo it.

-Chill for several hours in the refrigerator, then freeze in your ice cream maker.
+- Chill for several hours in the refrigerator, then freeze in an ice cream maker.